Choosing Courses at the Proper Level

 Most students eligible to enroll in advanced courses have received high scores on Advanced Placement (AP) tests or on comparable tests, such as the International Baccalaureate (IB) higher-level examinations or the General Certificate of Education (GCE) A-level examinations.
 However, students without such scores may still enter Yale prepared to enroll directly in advanced courses.
 These students include, for example, native and heritage speakers of foreign languages, students who have studied independently, or those who have taken college courses while enrolled in high school.
 If you are unsure about the level at which you should begin study in a subject, the director of undergraduate studies (DUS) of the program can assist you.

 See the section on Acceleration for a detailed description of the use of Advanced Placement test scores in course placement and in the award of acceleration credits.
-Be sure to consult the descriptions of individual departments on this site, as well as the section on Special Programs, Placement, and Preregistration, for more information.
-You should also refer to the departmental program descriptions in the Yale College Programs of Study.
+Be sure to consult the departmental program descriptions in the Yale College Programs of Study, as well as the section on Special Programs, Placement, and Preregistration, for more information.